FarnGitHub/FarnGithub-FnfSprite/README.md

 Made By Only me ( FarnGitHub )
-Credit To dave and bambi sprite as template
+Credit To Dave And Bambi For Traced Before 4.0 sprite
 # Note : Icon Date Don't Match Sprite Date